SPSquonK/ServerStarter/README.md

 # ServerStarter

 This is a small python script intended to FlyFF developpers to make it easier to start / restart the parts of the server during development.

 ![A screenshot](Screenshot.png)

+This branch is the SFlyFF Branch.
+SFlyFF is my local server which has every server parts merged to reduce the synchronization problems and rework the architecture more easily.

+You can find a better suitable code for your server in the master branch.

 ## Install the script